baiandin/eltex_sw_plg01/README.md

 There are 2 options to flash custom firmware:

 1. Use [ltchiptool](https://github.com/libretiny-eu/ltchiptool) (tested with version v4.12.2) to read and flash firware.
-OTA firmware is at offset 0xC000.
-This method require soldering and is more advanced.
+Select AmebaZ2 chip family.
+OTA firmware offset is 0xC000.
+This method requires soldering and is more advanced.
 2. Configure device using `plgreg.py` utility to connect to a MQTT broker.
 After device connected and published parameters you have to publish `device_upgrade` command using MQTT.
+Device will download and flash OTA firmware.
    * **Topic:** `sys/cmd/<node_id>`, for example `sys/cmd/6063d83b-f235-4f79-8c69-26a14cd7d003`
    * **Data:** `device_upgrade <node_id>|http://example.com/ota.img`, for example `device_upgrade cdfa91fc-d60a-4882-afc6-84e336faf778|http://example.com/OpenRTL87X0C_1.18.226_ota.img`